cellajs/hono-elysia-test/README.md

 Click on each slide, should revealed how long it took and the file path.

 If you are not familiar with perfetto, please see [Type Performance tracing](https://github.com/microsoft/TypeScript-wiki/blob/main/Performance-Tracing.md)

+4. Additionally, you may use dev commands to interspect documentation for each framework by using the following commands:
+- bun dev:hono - to serve Hono server
+- bun dev:elysia - to server Elysia server

+Once server is started, head to http://localhost:3000/swagger